phptuts/codingwithnoah/arduino-blockly/lesson-2-serial-monitor/index.md

 ![Clear Blocks](/images/arduino-block/lesson-2/step9.png)

-10) Open the "Variable" menu option and drag the "Create Variable Name" block to the screen.
+10) Open the "Variable" menu option and drag the "Create Variable" block to the screen.

 ![Variable Menu](/images/arduino-block/lesson-2/step10a.png)